Nursing Home Negligence

 At Biggs Law Office A.P.C. there is nothing in which we take more pride than fighting for people who have been mistreated or oppressed.
 Personal injury and wrongful death lawyer Michael S. Biggs understands what you are going through and is not afraid to stand up to large bureaucrats, businesses and insurers on behalf of ordinary people.
 We have offices located in San Francisco and San Rafael, and we can represent nursing home negligence victims and their families San Francisco, Contra Costa, Alameda, Marin, Sonoma Napa and Solano Counties.

-To schedule a no cost consultation with a San Francisco Bay Area nursing home negligence attorney, call us now at 415-789-5823 or contact us online to get started.
+To schedule a consultation with a San Francisco Bay Area nursing home negligence attorney, call us now at 415-789-5823 or contact us online to get started.